7RedViolin/7RedViolin.github.io/_posts/2021-04-26-HacktheBox-Challenge-Persistence.md

 ## Background

-Persistence: You've probably already guessed the defintion given the context the method used by legitimate software (or malware) to _persist_ on a machine and continues to run even after a restart/shutdown.
+Persistence: You've probably already guessed the defintion given the context.
+This is the method used by legitimate software (or malware) to _persist_ on a machine and continues to run even after a restart/shutdown.

 This way, even if you successfully remove the malicious file(s) but the persistence mechanism isn't deleted as well, the machine can continue to be re-infected.